broham6/CSE-15L-Lab-Report/lab-report-1-week-2.md

 ## Step 6: Optimizing Remote Running
 * There are some ways you can make running commands faster.
-* For example, by adding "command" to the end of your ssh, you will ssh into the server and immediately run said command upon conncection:
+* For example, by adding `insert some command here` to the end of your ssh, you will ssh into the server and immediately run said command upon conncection:
 ![command](commandop.png)
 * Another optimization trick is using semicolons to run multiple commands (i.e `$ javac WhereAmI.java; java WhereAmI`)
-* Rather than re-typing commands, you also simply press the up key to cycle through previously used commands
+* Rather than re-typing commands, you also simply press the up key to cycle through previously used commands; for example, it takes 12 keystrokes to type `java WhereAmI` everytime you want to rerun it versus the one key keystroke to recall it